 When someone wants to buy your business, it is a dream come true for many business owners.
 You will get to reap the financial rewards of your business without having to put in long hours anymore.
 Negotiating the sale of a business is less simple than it looks, though.
 An attorney who is knowledgeable about business law can help you arrange a sale that is fair to all parties involved.

 Your job is to be a businessperson; you do not have to be your own attorney, as well.
 Stephen Welle is a North Dakota/Minnesota business attorney who can help you draft contracts, negotiate the sale of your business, or provide any other legal services your business needs.
-Contact O’Keeffe O’Brien Lyson Foss in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.
+Contact O’Keeffe O’Brien Lyson Attorneys in Fargo, North Dakota or call 701-235-8000 or 877-235-8002 for a consultation.